Do You Need to Winterize a Boat? What Happens if You Don’t?

 With the major headaches that can come from damage caused by choosing not to or forgetting to winterize your boat, though, the limited cost here way outweighs the cons.

-This article will not provide for you all of the essential details that you will need to follow in winterizing your boat, but it can sum up some of the basic steps to winterization.
+This article will not provide all of the essential instructions that you will need to follow in winterizing your boat, but it can sum up some of the basic steps to winterization.
+Check with your owner’s manual or contact your boat manufacturers for more info.

 After reviewing these basics, you can choose if you would like to learn more about the complete process or would rather hire a professional to do the work for you.

 - Empty everything that could have touched/can hold water.
 This is the most essential part of winterization.
-You will need to drain the bilges, engine, plumbing lines, heating/cooling systems, and any other component that water would have flowed through.
+You will need to drain the bilges, tanks, bilge pumps, the whole plumbing system, engine, the water pump, heating/cooling systems, even your garden hose and any other component that water would have flowed through.

-- Remove the drain plugs, cover, and properly store your boat.
+- Remove the drain plugs, put on a boat cover, and properly store your boat.
 By moving your boat to warmer temperatures, you are preventing it from reaching freezing temperatures in the first place.
+Adding a cover, sturdy tarps, or shrink-wrapping the exterior is crucial to protect the interior if your boat experiences snow.
 However, the other components of the winterization process are still critical as they are entirely preventative whereas moving your boat to an indoor space cannot automatically guarantee that it will not freeze.